Ayumu Matsuo: Titles and other championships

+Matsuo has yet to appear in a major title match, but he has won one non-title tournament.

 Awards and honors

 Matsuo received the Japan Shogi Association Annual Shogi Awards for "Best New Player" in 2001, the Kōzō Masuda Award in 2013 and "Special Game of the Year" in 2020.

 Year-end prize money and game fee ranking

 Matsuo has finished in the "Top 10" of the JSA's year-end prize money and game fee rankings once: he finished 9th with JPY 19,850,000 in earnings in 2017.

 Personal life

 Mastuo married women's professional shogi player and fellow Shoshi protegee Kaori Uekawa in April 2005.
 However, the Ladies Professional Shogi-players' Association of Japan announced on December 1, 2014, that Uekawa would no longer be competing under the name "Matsuo".